-Where do consumers go when they need an answer, idea, product, or service?
-Not to the Yellow Pages and not into town to start looking or asking around.
-They go online.
-In particular, they go on Google.
-And 95% of them do not go past the first page of results.
+Where’s the first place people go when they need an answer, idea, product, or service?
+Not to the Yellow Pages.
+Not into town.
+Not even to family and friends at this point.
+They go to the Goog.
+And most of them do not go past the first page of results.

-And it is for this reason that SEO, or search engine optimization, is an $80 billion industry.
+And it is for this reason that SEO, or search engine optimization, is a multi-billion dollar industry.
 SEO is the practice of getting a website to align with Google’s ranking factors.
-So what are those ranking factors?
+So what are those ranking factors and how can you optimize your site for them?
 Read on to find out.
-In today’s post, we will:

 SEO is the process of optimizing your website to rank as high as possible in organic search engine results (and yes, you can aim for the first page).
 When talking about search, we use the term “organic” to refer to search results that are unpaid.
-This is different from pay-per-click advertising (or PPC), which is a strategy that focuses on paid traffic generation.
+This is different from paid results, which come from PPC advertising.

 Organic rankings on Google are determined by an algorithm that takes into account various characteristics and SEO metrics —and these are your ranking factors.